Haberlea: Legends

 An ancient legend tells of the little purple flower was born from the tears of Orpheus.
 The love between Orpheus and his beloved Eurydice happened at first sight.
 Soon after their first meeting, the two decided to marry.
 On their wedding day, there was a guest who despised Orpheus and desired Eurydice for his own.
 Aristaeus planned to kill Orpheus, but his plan was destroyed when the newlyweds saw him hiding in the bushes and started running.
 While running through a field of tall grass, Eurydice fell on the ground.
 Orpheus rushed to her rescue and found her lying lifeless in the field.
 He saw a nest of viper snakes next to her and realized she was bitten in the ankle.
 This grave bite took her life.
 Grief-stricken, the songs that he sang in the moments following her death brought tears to all the nymphs and gods.
-This tragic event would forever change Orpheus but from it, something magical would bloom—the Orpheus flower.
+This tragic event would forever change Orpheus but from it, something magical would bloom, the Orpheus flower.

 According to another legend, Orpheus angered Dionysus.
 He ordered the Bacchanalians to tear Orpheus' body apart and send him to different countries so that no one would gather his parts.
-When the mythical singer was killed, every drop of his blood gave birth to a beautiful light-colored flower, which they called the Orpheus flower—the flower with wonder-working capabilities.
+When the mythical singer was killed, every drop of his blood gave birth to a beautiful light-coloured flower, which they called the Orpheus flower, the flower with wonder-working capabilities.

 The herb is a light opiate and a time ago the shamans used to burn it so that they can go into trance thus talking to spirits and making prophecies.
 Haberlea rhodopensis has also been thought to be part of the ambrosia—the drink of Gods.
-There are rumors that the ancient Thracians knew about the healing strength of the plant.
+There are rumours that the ancient Thracians knew about the healing strength of the plant.
 In this respect, the species became involved in ancient myths, legends, and rituals.